romgere/romgerebox/README.md

 ## TODO 2021 :

 ### Write tests

-and run test on CI
+and run tests on CI

-### Switch to Typescript

-### check if it's possible to use web-audio-recorder as regular npm package
-- error with npm package web-audio-recorder-js
-- worker issue with mp3-mediarecorder

 ## Prerequisites